mozilla/addon-sdk/packages/api-utils/docs/loader.md

     let module  = Module('foo/bar', 'resource:///modules/foo/bar.js');

-Note that this won't actually load module code, it just creates an entry for a module.
+Note that this won't actually load module code, it just creates a placeholder for it (Section below describes how module can be loaded).

 ### load